 Certain factors have to be kept in mind by the plant managers to decide which of the two will be best suited to them.

-- Load of the hoist- Choosing between the two will require to see what is the capacity of the material and then can be decided whether to go for chain hoist or rope hoist.
+- Load of the hoist- Choosing between the two will require seeing what is the capacity of the material and then can be decided whether to go for a chain hoist or rope hoist.